Family of missing Arizona girl, 6, allowed home

 Police Sergeant Marco Borboa said officers finished their second warrant-backed search of the Celis home in the early morning hours of Tuesday, adding that police expected the family to return home later in the day.

-In their hunt for the child, police extended their search to adjacent neighborhoods and were continuing to scour the nearby Los Reales landfill for clues Tuesday.
-Officers were sifting through a portion of refuse that had been transported from the area near the girl’s home Saturday morning, Borboa said.
+In their hunt for the child, police extended their search to adjacent neighborhoods and a nearby landfill.
+But screening part of the refuse transported to the Los Reales landfill from the area near the girl’s home on Saturday turned up no clues.

+“Obviously I‘m disappointed that we haven’t found her at this point, but it doesn’t mean we’re giving up hope,” police chief Roberto Villasenor told reporters.
+He said the number of officers involved in the search had been reduced to 150 from 200.

 Police have said they were treating Isabel’s case as a “suspicious disappearance” and were not ruling anything out, nor had they identified any suspects in the case.

-“Do I have (enough information to) say ‘Be on the look out for this type of person?
-No, I don’t have that level of information,” Police Chief Roberto Villasenor told a news conference.
+“Do I have (enough information to) say ‘Be on the lookout for this type of person?
+No, I don’t have that level of information,” Villasenor said.

-Villasenor said an FBI behavioral analysis unit was flying into Tucson on Tuesday to help “guide us in questioning” Isabel’s family and neighbors.
+Villasenor said an FBI behavioral analysis unit was flying into Tucson on Tuesday to help “guide us in questioning” Isabel’s family and neighbors, as the search shifted into an investigative phase.

 Police were also collaborating with the National Center For Missing and Exploited Children, which Villasenor said was considering Isabel’s case “the highest profile case currently being worked in the nation.”

-The missing girl’s parents thanked well-wishers for their support and said they were cooperating fully with police in a statement read out by Tucson police at a news conference late on Monday.
+The missing girl’s parents thanked well-wishers for their support and said they were cooperating fully with police in a statement read out by Tucson police late on Monday.

 “They’re being very cooperative,” Villasenor said, adding “Obviously (these) are times of emotional distress for them.”